HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 F
 -
 **for statement** Provides a mechanism that allows code to be executed repeatedly.
+**forward declaration** Declartion of an identifier that have not yet been given a complete definition.
 **functor** Class that acts like a function by overloading the function call operator.
 G
 -